JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 typeof(at), eltype(at)
 polynomial(at, x)
 ```
 With round brackets over a fixed length vector we get the `Tuple` type, which is so called immutable "array" of a fixed size (its elements cannot be changed, unless initialized from scratch).
 Each element can be of a different type, but here we have only one and thus the `Tuple` is aliased into `NTuple`.
-There are some performance benefits for using immutable structure, which will be discussed [later](@ref type_system) or [even later](@ref perf_lecture).
+There are some performance benefits for using immutable structure, which will be discussed [later](@ref type_system).

 Defining `key=value` pairs inside round brackets creates a structure called `NamedTuple`, which has the same properties as `Tuple` and furthermore its elements can be conveniently accessed by dot syntax, e.g. `ant.a₀`.